m8rex/rumbas/README.md

   - Users can also create multiple versions of the default settings (e.g. a default setting for practice exams and a default setting for real exams)

 The html input can be specified in two ways:
-  - inline in the json,
+  - inline in the yaml,
   - in a separate html file (Recommended for larger htmls)
-      - The value of the json field should then equal `file:<path to filename in questions folder>` This is will also be possible for the description of functions
+      - The value of the yaml field should then equal `file:<path to filename in questions folder>` This is will also be possible for the description of functions

 Functions can be specified by just a filename: